lucaxue/lucaxue.dev/src/pages/posts/event-sourcing.md

 Imagine if you were trying to build an application for a bank, and you were working on the bank account.

-For the purposes of this blog, let's just oversimplify, and assume that a bank account only holds the ID of the account holder, and its amount as a float.
+For the purposes of this blog, let's just oversimplify, and assume that a bank account only holds an ID, and its amount as a float.

 You can imagine a snippet like the following for depositing some amount to an account.
 You retrieve the account from the database, update its balance, then persist the updated account in the database, simple enough.